-In an interactive format, relevant stakeholders from FDA and industry will present the challenges and opportunities in combination product development and life cycle management.
-Participants will take away today’s best answers to these questions: How can the new legal and regulatory tools be used to best advance combination product development and approval?
-Is the regulatory framework for combination products good enough and how can it be further improved?
+You will take away today’s best answers to these questions: How can the new legal and regulatory tools be used to best advance combination product development and approval?
+How can the regulatory framework for combination products be continuously improved?
 How can new technologies be leveraged to realize opportunities in development of new therapies to meet patient needs?

 Who should attend?

-- Biopharmaceutical, Device, and Combination Product R&D and Development
+- Biopharmaceutical, Generics, Biosimilars, Device, and Combination Product R&D and Development

 - Clinical Research

 - Interrelate pharmaceutical development practices to demonstrate design control compliance

 - Discuss recent regulatory changes and guidance in the areas of emerging technologies and best practices for approaching regulators with novel combination product ideas